 Don’t tell me how I should take this medicine doctor.
-Please tell me why I should take it.
+Tell me why I should take it.
 How to take it is confusing.
-Why I should take it bewilders me.
+Why I should take it is senseless.
 I don’t need to know how.
 I need to know why.

 This is a common conversation.
-It goes something like this.
+It goes on something like this.

 All I seem to do now is keep appointments.
 There’s an appointment to my dentist.
 There’s an appointment to my heart doctor.
 There’s an appointment to my cancer doctor.
 There’s an appointment to my primary care doctor.
 I have so many appointments that I don’t have time for life.
 The great disappointment is I have all these appointments and I am not getting any better.